Be enriched by the scenic beauty of the Manaslu area

 The Tsum Valley with Manaslu Trek takes you close to Manaslu Himal, the world’s eighth-highest peak.
 Trek through the wonderful valley, Tsum Valley, also called the Hidden Valley of Happiness.
 Tsum Valley is dominated by Tibetan Buddhist culture, and you can see many old monasteries, chortens, mani walls, and stone houses of villages.
 As this is pretty far from city crowds, the beauty of this location is pure and spectacular.

 Trek through diverse landscapes, explore the raw natural beauty, and pass by several small villages.
-Observe; the unique culture and practices of the people who inhabit here make more memories in this trekking tour.
+Observe, the unique culture and practices of the people who inhabit here make more memories in this trekking tour.
 While on the trek, the mountain surroundings impress you.
 The trek from Lark La Pass, the highest trekking point of this trek, offers panoramic sights of the high Himalayas.

 The 21-day Manaslu Tsum Valley Trek is best for an individual who wants to have an off-the-beaten-path trekking adventure in secluded Nepal.
 Cultural experiences and high-altitude adventure are offered by the trek.
 The off-the-beaten-path Himalayan adventure is becoming one of Nepal’s popular yet less crowded trekking destinations.